vapor/blog/Content/posts/new-store.md

 If you want to sponsor us, you can do so on the [GitHub sponsors page](https://github.com/sponsors/vapor).
 We also support sponsorship via [OpenCollective](https://opencollective.com/vapor) as well.

-Thank you for all the support!
+Thank you for all your support!